Key Witnesses in the AARO Narrative

 AARO Still Has No Evidence of Extraterrestrial Technology

-Take PR-017: a 2024 report from U.S. European Command — 30 seconds of video captured on a commercially available cell phone.
-AARO's official conclusion?
-"Insufficient for a determination on its subject matter."
+Take PR-017, an officially released AARO case: a 2024 report from U.S. European Command consisting of 30 seconds of video captured on a commercially available cell phone.
+AARO's published conclusion?
+"The video footage associated with this report is insufficient for AARO to render a determination on its subject matter."
 Something was observed.
 Something was recorded.
 The agency responsible for answering the question simply can't — because the data isn't strong enough to prove what it was.
 And crucially, not strong enough to disprove it either.

 Why it matters: AARO's unresolved cases aren't failures — they're the most honest thing the office produces.
 Something was observed.
 Something was recorded.
 And we still don't know what it was.
 That's the frontier.